hoffmangroup/segway/doc/segway.rst

       -T, --no-train      do not train model
       -I, --no-identify   do not identify segments
-      -P, --no-posterior  do not identify probability of segments -k, --keep-going    keep going in some threads even when you have errors in another
+      -P, --no-posterior  do not identify probability of segments -k, --keep-going    keep going in some iterations even when you have errors in another
       -n, --dry-run       write all files, but do not run any executables